 At Enticio, we enjoy using keyboards of all kinds but we reject the long history of public shaming when it comes to handwriting.
-We believe that this trend was fueled by a general migration to the keyboard for all communication; no one stopped to ask about whether that was a good idea since we had already been using typewriters for so long.
-However, this has resulted in an unprecedented loss of privacy, security, and perhaps at the top of the list is the trivialization of most human communication as our personal conversations have become part of some company’s business model.
+We believe this trend was fueled by a general migration to the keyboard for all communication.
+As with most trends, we confuse “can” with “should” and no one stopped to ask about whether that was a good idea; after all we had already been using typewriters for a very long time.
+However, the result has been an unprecedented loss of privacy, security, and perhaps overshadowing everything else is the trivialization of most human communication as our personal conversations have become part of some company’s business model.
 At the time, we didn’t really care because email didn’t matter but it matters a whole lot more today.
 Compare that experience to sealing an envelope with a letter inside, no one is showing you ads or making money off of that, in fact, it is a federal crime (in the U.S.) to open someone’s mail.

 According to the Wall Street Journal, writing by hand can affect aptitude and intelligence in the article: “Can Handwriting Make You Smarter?” , where college students outperform others academically.

 Forbes magazine doesn’t pull any punches in the article, “Your Lousy Handwriting Might Actually Make You Smarter.”
 When talking about how we learn things, they quote educational psychologist Dr. Kenneth Kiewra from the University of Nebraska when he says, “Ironically, the very feature that makes laptop note-taking so appealing – the ability to take notes more quickly – was what undermined learning.”